Chrismettal/Grass/README.md

 - Open up `./grass/grass.py` and modify the global parameters at the top to fit your needs.

-- Execute `grass` in to run the software.
+- Execute `grass` to run the software.
 Potentially configure your OS to autorun at boot.

 ## Usage